Ricki-Lee Coulter: 2007–2010: Brand New Day and subsequent releases

 Coulter performing in Tea Tree Gully, South Australia in February 2007.

 Coulter released "Can't Touch It" as the lead single from her second album Brand New Day in August 2007.
 The song peaked at number two and remained in the top-ten for eight consecutive weeks.
 It is Coulter's most successful single, and was certified platinum in 2008.
 At the 2007 Jägermeister AIR Awards, "Can't Touch It" was nominated for 'Best Performing Independent Single/EP'.
 Brand New Day was released on 11 August 2007, which peaked at number 37.
-Coulter worked with several producers and songwriters on the album, including KNS, David Gamson, Marc Nelkin, Vince Pizzinga, Andrew De Sylva, Mtawarira and Glenn Cunningham, among others.
+Coulter worked with several producers and songwriters on the album, including KNS, David Gamson, Marc Nelkin, Vince Pizzinga, Andrew De Silva, Mtawarira and Glenn Cunningham, among others.

 At the 2007 Nickelodeon Australian Kids' Choice Awards, Coulter won the award for 'Fave Female Singer'.
 Her version of Swedish recording artist Agnes Carlsson's "Love Is All Around" was released as the second single from Brand New Day in November 2007, and peaked at number five.
 On 18 November 2007, Coulter performed at the first Fluffy Festival in Brisbane alongside acts such as Mr Timothy, Slinkee Minx, Potbelleez, TV Rock, Seany B and Vandalism.
 A month later, it was announced that Coulter had signed two international record deals, with dance label Ministry of Sound UK and the Japanese independent label Pony Canyon.
 Brand New Day was released in Japan on 9 January 2008, and peaked at number 242 on the Japanese Albums Chart.
 That same month, Coulter was a supporting act for Hilary Duff's Australian leg of her Dignity Tour.
 "Can't Sing a Different Song" was released as the album's third and final single in March 2008, and peaked at number eight.
 During this time, Coulter embarked on her Brand New Day Tour in Australia, which served as her first solo headlining tour.
 At the 2008 Nickelodeon Australian Kids' Choice Awards, she received two nominations in the categories of 'Fave Aussie' and 'Fave Singer', and won the latter award.
 In September 2008, Coulter released "Wiggle It", which peaked at number 11, as the lead single from her first compilation album The Singles.
 The album was released on 8 November 2008, but failed to impact the charts.